 In fact, melasma is often referred to as ‘the mask of pregnancy’ since so many women develop dark spots on their skin (especially their faces) while pregnant.

 Hormone replacement therapy and other hormonal-based medications can also lead to dark spots appearing on the skin.

-If you suffer from chronic acne or from eczema (or even other issues like psoriasis), you may be predisposed to developing these dark spots.
-We recommend getting ahead of the issue by following the below preventative tips and treating dark spots as soon as they appear.
+If you suffer from chronic acne or eczema (or even other issues like psoriasis), you may be predisposed to developing these dark spots.
+We recommend getting ahead of the issue by following the below preventative tips and treating dark spots on the face as soon as they appear.

 Other types of skin trauma may also lead to dark spots and scars.
 This can include cuts, lacerations, burns, or bruising.

 Most of the time, these dark spots can go away on their own.
 If the skin trauma is too severe, you may end up with a dark scar or spot until you have it removed or lightened.

 Some medications may actually increase pigmentation in the skin.
 The most common medications that increase pigmentation include:

 In many cases, the dark spots should disappear once you stop taking the medication.
 If you’re on antipsychotic drugs or other long-term medications, you may want to talk to your doctor about mitigating side effects.